nicopap/cuicui/design_doc/richtext/nested_modify.md

 # Nested `Modify`

+A `Prefab` applies to a series of items. `Modify` are operations on items.

-Previous design forbade multiple of the same `Modify` affecting the same section.
+Previous design forbade multiple of the same `Modify` affecting the same item.
 This presumes that `Modify` doesn't step on each other's toes.
 Which is wrong!
 There could be a `SetColor` followed by a `LightenColor` `Modify` for example.